 2. Sex, Sex, Sex

 It’s okay, and frankly, expected, to feel wild and passionate and crave great sex.
 You’re exploring life and physical intimacy without pressure (and hopefully without the STD’s).
-Looking for hook ups and one-night-stands takes precedence over meaningful companionship, and you know what?
-You’re never going to be this beautiful again, so go for it.
+Looking for hook ups and one-night-stands on takes precedence over meaningful companionship, and you know what?
+You’re never going to be this beautiful again, so go for it and check these escort sites.

 3. Nightclub Love